An online course in urban and regional planning teaches you about the intelligent organisation of buildings, infrastructure and landscapes.

 Developers and builders also play important roles in the execution of urban plans.
 They help ensure new buildings fit within the broader design.

-Designing sustainable urban environments
+Sustainable urban environments

 Urban environments that are compact and walkable provide the most sustainable form of modern living.
 Spaces need to be built on the scale of humans rather than machines.
 They should provide a good mixture of uses and services, allowing you to do most things within walking or, at least, cycling distance of home.